 We are always looking for new or gently used items to help families store and cook healthy foods.

 All Sunday Suppers graduates are automatically enrolled in our Alumni Program which provides ongoing connection and support between families and Sunday Suppers.
 Alumni gather monthly for a communal dinner where they can spend time together, share a meal, and participate in a cooking lesson, oftentimes facilitated by one of their peers.

 Because we believe that graduates and community members are the heart and soul of Sunday Suppers, we created the Peer Leadership Program in the fall of 2016.
 This program provides an opportunity for alumni to build on their new skills and contribute back to the program.
 Alumni can apply for paid staff roles such as group facilitation, gardening, outreach, or meal preparation.

 Ultimately, it is our dream to grow and build the program so that these Peer Leaders can manage and facilitate each of our program locations.
 We are committed to building skills and competency among community members so that they can become a new generation of program leaders and help serve others in their community.
-We recognize that these are the people who best know the the needs and challenges of their neighbors.
+We recognize that these are the people who best know the needs and challenges of their neighborhoods.